jannispaul/ESP32-metronome/readme.md

 Confirm sample playback timing and buffer handling under high BPM conditions.

 Verified: sample length is not the cause.
+- [ ] Probably because .wav is loaded from FS --> load in RAM

 ### Loop Function